harbingerofme/DebugToolkit/README.md

 * [KeyBindForConsole](https://thunderstore.io/package/kristiansja/KeyBindForConsole/)
 * [SimpleMacros](https://thunderstore.io/package/recursiveGecko/SimpleMacros/)

-You may contact us at any time through issues on GitHub, or through the risk of rain 2 modding Discord found at the top of the Thunderstore website.
+You may contact us at any time through issues on GitHub, or through the Risk of Rain 2 modding Discord found at the top of the Thunderstore website.

 ---

 ## **COMMANDS**